-If you are just wanting to enjoy a few hours on the open water, without the cost and responsibility of sailing on your own you can take an excursion.
-Wondering what's included and how long a trip lasts?
-See the chart that follows to find information on area day sailing companies.
+If you just want to spend a few hours on the water, without the complications and cost of sailing on your own you can join an excursion.
+Check out the table below to find contact information for excursion providers.

 |Castillo Tours||(787) 791-6195||101 Calle Doncella - Condado District||Puerto Rico|